MMathew4788/Food_Order_Webpage/README.md

 # Food_Order_Webpage

 ## Project Description
-A Food Ordering Webapp, where you can view different dishes from different cuisines.
+Mathew's Food Ordering Webpage, where you can view different dishes from two different cuisines.
 You can add the dish in the cart, edit the cart items and finally order them.
 On submitting the cart you will be promted to a checkout form.